sravani61/Machine-Learning/README.md

 Precison for low risk is 1 and high risk is 0.08 Geometric mean is 0.93

-Comparing the metrics for both the models, Easy Ensemble Classifier is more accurate to presict the data.
+Comparing the metrics for both the models, Easy Ensemble Classifier is more accurate to predict the data.